dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

     // Set the focus order of this actor. accessibilityManager.SetFocusOrder( tile, tileNumber );

-    // Set up the accessibility information for this actor (this will be read out with text-to-speach). accessibilityManager.SetAccessibilityAttribute( tile, Dali::Toolkit::AccessibilityManager::ACCESSIBILITY_LABEL, tileNames[tileNumber] );
+    // Set up the accessibility information for this actor (this will be read out with text-to-speech). accessibilityManager.SetAccessibilityAttribute( tile, Dali::Toolkit::AccessibilityManager::ACCESSIBILITY_LABEL, tileNames[tileNumber] );
     accessibilityManager.SetAccessibilityAttribute( tile, Dali::Toolkit::AccessibilityManager::ACCESSIBILITY_TRAIT, "Tile" );
     accessibilityManager.SetAccessibilityAttribute( tile, Dali::Toolkit::AccessibilityManager::ACCESSIBILITY_HINT, "You can run this example");